"Ah music. A magic beyond all we do here."

 Known for his energy, expertise, and unwavering commitment, Mr. Potter boasts a 100% pass rate in graded music exams.
 Many of his students have gone on to achieve outstanding results at GCSE level and beyond.

 Remarkably, some of his current junior school pupils—who began lessons in Year 3—are already preparing for Grade 5, which is two levels above GCSE standard.
-His engaging teaching style and dedication to each student’s progress make him a highly valued and much-loved member of our school community.
+His engaging teaching style and dedication to each student’s progress make him a highly valued member of our school community.

 This is a fantastic opportunity for pupils to begin their musical journey on the drum kit under expert guidance.
 However, spaces are limited, so if you would like your child to take part, please complete and return an application form as soon as possible.